derak-isaack/FedML/README.md

 - 🧪 Early-stage malaria is **hard to detect**
 - 🏥 Misdiagnosis leads to **avoidable fatalities**
 - 🤝 Personalized data from different clients will help **tailor AI diagnostics**
-- 📱 Edge devices in local clinics can **learn collaboratively** while preserving privacy
+- 📱 Edge devices in local clinics can **learn collaboratively** while preserving patient privacy

 > ⚡️ At MedCare, we envision **AI-powered diagnostic tools** in every remote clinic—resilient, privacy-aware, and **locally adapted.**